 Twitter is a good place to show your support for the causes that you—and your followers care about.
 By showing how charitable or socially responsible your business is, you can appeal to the values of your target audience and encourage engagement on social media.
 It is also a good opportunity to solidify your brand personality.

 Starbucks encourages engagement on their Twitter feed in this manner with their #CupsOfKindness campaign that helps the Born This Way Foundation.

-Engagement on social media platforms helps to grow your business and gain connections, and is very rewarding.
+Engagement on social media platforms helps to grow your business and gain connections.
 With these examples from Facebook, Instagram, and Twitter we hope that we have inspired some ideas for your business.
 Let us know what ideas you come up with in the comments section.